Glasstone Fellow in Science

 Much of my general research interests lie in applications of mathematics and the analysis of nonlinear differential equations, and involve using and extending tools from applied and computational analysis, such as approximation theory, asymptotic, homotopy, and perturbation methods, and numerical techniques for solving nonlinear PDEs and dynamical systems.
 I apply these techniques to an assortment of problems in science, engineering, and industrial mathematics.
 I am always on the lookout for new and interesting applications.
 I occasionally dabble in more pure mathematical areas of mathematics, as well.

-You can see more about my research interests on my website by clicking here.
+You can see more about my research interests on my website by clicking here to see my publications (sorted by area).

 A list of student research I have supervised can be seen by clicking here.
 This may be useful to browse if you are interested in working with me on such a project, as it will give you some idea about the types of projects I am interested in.